 Students, faculty and staff have an opportunity to be part of Georgia Tech’s “Green Buzz.”
 Whether you choose to carpool or recycle your office paper, Georgia Tech supports involvement in green efforts.

 Many campus leaders have already forged a path to involvement, and you can join them in creating a greener, more sustainable campus.
 Below are many extracurricular opportunities.
 For information about research opportunities, visit our Research page.

 If you are already involved in environmental sustainability efforts, we want to hear from you.
 Please e-mail your information about classes, programs, research, activities, events and efforts to email@example.com.

 Student Organizations/Involvement Opportunities:

 Organizes trips during school holidays open to the whole student body.
 Works in partnership with staff in the Office of Leadership and Civic Engagement.

 Service and leadership organization, sponsored by Kiwanis International, that organizes volunteer projects in the community.
-Also opportunities for awards and scholarships.
+Also has opportunities for awards and scholarships.

 Hosts events for learning and networking related to energy.
 Events are open to and attended by students, faculty, staff, alumni, and industry professionals.

-Promotes engineering that fosters environmental, social and economic sustainability to develop sustainable solutions for local, regional and national problems.
+Promotes engineering that fosters environmental, social, and economic sustainability to develop sustainable solutions for local, regional, and national problems.

 Plan, design, and implement sustainable technology solutions.